-In fact, with the right information, a bit of direction, and knowledge on which specific banks (and bankers) to contact, you can open a bank account without paying extortionate fees.
+In fact, with the right information, a bit of direction, and knowledge on which specific banks (and bankers) to contact, you can open a business bank account without paying extortionate fees.

 We cover how you can do this, including providing detailed account opening strategies, in our recent report How to Open International Bank Accounts for Offshore Companies.

 This report includes specific strategies, suggestions, and banks that cater to the needs of business owners looking for offshore companies incorporated in jurisdictions like BVI, Belize, Panama, Seychelles, and more.
 To access this report, you just need to join GlobalBanks Insider.

 Ready to Open a Bank Account for a BVI Company?

 If you need help sorting out your banking options, are struggling with account opening, or just aren’t sure where to turn, we can help.

 If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.